 Later, the Abbey in Fontana opened in 1963.
 Named after European abbeys which gave rooms to weary travelers, the private investment group of Project Fontana purchased land on the far western shore of Lake Geneva.
 Swamps were dredged to create the Abbey Marina and the 225 room hotel, then the largest in the MidWest.

 In 1968 an ambitious young man from Chicago named Hugh Heffner opened up his second Playboy Club, (the first was in Chicago,) just a few miles from the pristine shores of the lake.
 The development included an airstrip, golf course, pools, fitness center and racquet club, and a lodge consisting of 350 rooms, a dance club, salon and three bar/restaurants.
 Staffed with attractive women in the famed bunny apparel, the Lake Geneva Playboy Club hosted live performances by Bob Hope and Sonny and Cher.
 Guests of the Club could arrive by private plane onto the runway that lies at the tip of the ears of the bunny shaped lake.

 Today, Lake Geneva, Williams Bay and Fontana have a variety of entertainment venues and intriguing historical experiences to offer.
 The history is varied and travelers can take their pick among lake tours, walking expeditions or tours of individual estates.
 The Lake Geneva Museum is chock full of memorabilia and insights into the past.

 Make the most of your Lake Geneva, WI vacation.
-Shop now for groceries and special occasion packages delivered to your vacation rental home before you arrive.
+Shop All for groceries and special occasion packages delivered to your vacation rental home before you arrive.
 We’ll do all we can to make your Lake Geneva vacation experience a truly tailored stay!